weakish/docs-en/views/leanengine_webhosting_guide-java.md

 ## Project Skeleton

-参照示例项目，你的项目需要遵循一定格式才会被云引擎识别并运行。
-Your project has to follow the following structure to be recognized by LeanEngine and operate properly, hereby we provide you a sample project.
+Your project has to follow the following structure to be recognized by LeanEngine and operate properly.

 LeanEngine Java operating environment is constructed by Maven.
 For this reason, the {{fullName}} project must contain `$PROJECT_DIR/pom.xml`, this file is the startup file for the whole project.
 After construction, LeanEngine will search for a available package under the directory of `$PROJECT_DIR/target`.